The Modern Antiquarian. Ancient Sites, Stone Circles, Neolithic Monuments, Ancient Monuments, Prehistoric Sites, Megalithic Mysteries

 Add miscellaneous Add miscellaneous

-According to Rhiannon's wondrous folklore this forms quite an extensive settlement beside two of the darkest lakes in all Snowdonia!!
+This forms quite an extensive settlement beside two of the darkest lakes in all Snowdonia.

 Unable to log any actual 'fieldnotes' since I was merely a' passing by at a distance... en-route to the Bronze Age monuments crowning Foel Grach and Carnedd Llewelyn rising above.
 Yeah, at my age a diversion was asking a tad too much, it has to be said.
 To be fair this is remote enough.... a stunning location, well worth a primary visit.
 Perhaps another time, when the knees finally call 'enough'.